 NOTE: If a person committed one of the capital offenses that are mentioned in Torah, but confessed and pleaded for forgiveness, their death could provide atonement.
 But those who blaspheme against the Spirit of YHWH have nothing to make atonement for themselves, nor can they make an appeal in the name of Y'shua; see also Acts 5:1-11; Hebrews 10:28-30.

-In response to Jews for Judaism's supposed "proof" that Yeshua was not Deity, we offer this article explaining His divine qnoma.
+In response to Jews for Judaism's supposed "proof" that Yeshua was not divine, we offer this article explaining His divine qnoma.

 How do we know Yeshua was divine?
-Because He came NOT to bring a "new religion" called "Christianity"; rather, He came to proclaim the Kingdom of YHWH and do everything the Father told Him!
+Because He came NOT to bring a "new religion" called "Christianity"; rather, he came to proclaim the Kingdom of YHWH and do everything the Father told him to do!